Divya4242/Kops-Kubernetes/README.md

 ![image](https://github.com/Divya4242/Kops-Kubernetes/assets/113757574/23899d31-b70e-4634-9b5b-3a0efb14932b)

+Cheers! 🎉 You can now access your deployed website.

+Open your browser and navigate to your domain or the appropriate service URL.
+Your application should be live and accessible.

 ### Conclusion

 By following these steps, you will have set up a Kubernetes cluster on AWS with Kops, deployed your application, and configured NGINX Ingress for external access via Route 53.

 ### Troubleshooting